 - Provides the specific editorial services you need.

-- See if they can offer you advice in other areas such as seeking out an agent or self-publishing your book.
+- See if they can offer you advice in other areas such as tips for tackling rewrites or a review of your publishing options.

-After you have narrowed your search down, set up a time to chat over the phone with your last couple contenders.
-This will give you a feel for their personality, writing style, and just allow you to get a better idea of who you will be working with.
+It’s time to choose your children’s book editor!
 Go with your gut here.
-Since you have already learned how to find a children’s book editor and narrowed down your choices based on experience, at this point you are choosing who seems to have the best grasp of your (and your book’s) personal needs.
-At this point, feel confident in making your decision, choosing your editor, and moving onto the next step of realizing your dreams of finishing your children’s book.
+You have already learned how to find a qualified children’s book editor, and narrowed down your choices using the tips in this article.
+The last step is to choose the editor that seems to have the best grasp of your personal needs.
+At this point, feel confident in making choosing your editor.
+You’re ready to move onto the next step of realizing your dreams and finishing your children’s book.

 If you are interested in chatting with me about your project, please feel free to contact me below.
 And Happy Writing to You!